FlominatorGD/function_patching_how_to_create_helper_lib_from_prebuilts_example/README.md

 ```bash
 ./build/bin/app
 ```
-Now libb is our helper lib!
+Now libb-impl.so is our helper lib!
+Implementing bxxx function formaly from libab-impl.so.
 This can be done vice versa.